johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 and ZSK_B.
 Each provider has NS records, NS_A for provider A and NS_B for provider B.

+(CSK keys can be dealt with by regarding each as two identical keys with KSK and ZSK role, respectively.
+For example, provider A having CSK_A is equivalent to it using KSK_A and ZSK_A, where the keys are exactly identical.
+As no additional requirements follow, the scenario is not described further.)

 The quiescent state is the following:

 Provider A signs the zone (except for the DNSKEY, CDS and CDNSKEY RRsets) with